-[(LOC Deviation Real-time LMP at the generator bus) - Total Lost Opportunity Cost Offer] / 12
+[(LOC Deviation Real-time LMP at the generator bus) - Total Lost Opportunity Cost Offer] / 12. if the result of the calculation is greater than \$0.00.

-- The LOC Deviation is the difference between the wind, solar, Hybrid, Energy Storage Model Participants resource's scheduled output, which is the lesser of the PJM forecasted output inclusive of state of charge ("SOC") where applicable, or the Desired MW using the Final Offer based on the five minute real-time LMP at the resource's bus, and the resource's actual output.
-The Desired MW is also limited to the lesser of the resource's economic maximum, the stability limit in effect, or the resource's maximum output as specified in the Generator Interconnection Agreement.
+- The LOC Deviation is the difference between the wind, solar, Hybrid, Energy Storage Model Participants resource's scheduled output, which is the lesser of the PJM forecasted output inclusive of state of charge ("SOC") where applicable, or the Desired MW using the Final Offer based on the five minute real-time LMP at the resource's bus, and the resource's actual output, where the actual output of the unit is floored at 0.
+The Desired MW is also limited to the lesser of the resource's Eeconomic Mmaximum, the stability limit in effect, or the resource's maximum output as specified in the Generator Interconnection Agreement.
 If a resource does not have an Generator Interconnection Agreement with PJM, the Desired MW is limited to the lesser of the unit's economic maximum or the economic maximum adjusted by the stability limit in effect.
-The Desired MW is also adjusted by any reduction in MWs due to Regulation, Synchronized Reserve, or Secondary Reserve assignments. - As the state of charge field in Markets Gateway is optional, PJM will use SOC telemetry measurement data to determine the five-minute integrated MW for Energy Storage Resource Model Participants and Hybrid Resources, where applicable. - The Total Lost Opportunity Cost Offer for a pool-scheduled or self-scheduled wind, solar, Hybrid, or Energy Storage Resource Model Participant resource is determined in the same manner as described in this section for pool-scheduled and self-scheduled generators respectively. - Pool-scheduled or self-scheduled wind generators, solar generators, Hybrid Resources, or Energy Storage Resource Model Participants are only eligible for the above-referenced credit if they:
+The Desired MW is also adjusted by any reduction in MWs due to Regulation, Synchronized Reserve, or Secondary Reserve assignments. - As the state of charge field in Markets Gateway is optional, PJM will use SOC telemetry measurement data to determine the five-minute integrated MW for Energy Storage Resource Model Participants and Hybrid Resources, where applicable. - The Total Lost Opportunity Cost Offer for a pool-scheduled or self-scheduled wind, solar, Hybrid, or Energy Storage Resource Model Participant resource is determined in the same manner as described in this section for pool-scheduled and self-scheduled generators respectively. - Pool-scheduled or self-scheduled wind generators, solar generators, Hybrid Resources, or Energy Storage Resource Model Participants are only eligible for the above-referenced credit if they: - Operated the wind, solar, Hybrid, or Energy Storage Resource Model Participant resource according to PJM Manual and Tariff requirements for such resource (PJM Manual 14D: Generator Operational Requirements) - $\circ~$ Have SCADA capability to transmit and receive instructions from PJM

-- Operated the wind, solar, Hybrid, or Energy Storage Resource Model Participant resource according to PJM Manual and Tariff requirements for such resource (PJM Manual 14D: Generator Operational Requirements) - Have SCADA capability to transmit and receive instructions from PJM - Have provided quality meteorological data to support PJM forecasting tools per PJM Manual 14D: Generator Operational Requirements
+Have provided quality meteorological data to support PJM forecasting tools per PJM Manual 14D: Generator Operational Requirements